Why are lessons held on consecutive days?

 I have multiple children.
 Can my children get lessons together?

 Lessons are scheduled according to swim level and age (P: 3-5 years & S: 6 and up.)
-Semi-private and group lessons are only productive if all students are at the same swim level.
+Semi-private lessons are only productive if all students are at the same age and swim level.
 Also, older children who are in with “the babies” tend to approach the lessons already feeling inadequate.
 However, if it is just your children in the lessons, we can accommodate that.
 But please be aware: it requires much more time to teach to different levels, and they will not progress as fast in this environment.
-If you would like semi-private or group lessons and your children are not the same level, it is recommend we match them to others with like ages and skills.
+If you would like semi-private lessons and your children are not the same level, it is recommend to have private lessons, or find a friend who may have like ages and skills.

 How do I know my child’s swim level?

-P/S4 – Can take a breath and keep going; can swim and float on front and back and perform safety roll onto back
+P/S4 – Can take a breath while swimming, and keep going; can swim and float on front and back and perform safety roll onto back.

-P/S5 – They are swimming the length of the pool by themselves on front and back
+P/S5 – They are swimming the length of the pool by themselves on front and back.
+This level closely resembles swim team level coaching, and work on stroke technique.

 What if I want lessons for my two-year-old?
 I think they are ready to swim!